emcd173/Memoir-dApp/README.md

 There are some issues with storing a decryption key on a publically distributed blockchain ledger.
 While the key itself exists as a private variable, annd cannot be called by other contracts, it is still recorded in bytecode on the EVM.
 An attacker could theoretically attempt to brute force the blockchain dataset for the key binary, but he would have to know the exact length, as well as the IPFS address for the file (which in a future iteration will be ingested as a private variable on the smart-contract).

-Thus, in this beta build, we assume that there exists a deterring level of computational infeasability in deriving both the key and address from the bytecode.
+Thus, in this beta build, we assume that there exists a deterring level of economic infeasability (resulting from computational work) in deriving both the key and address from the bytecode.

 Importantly, we are also considering implementing alternative approaches to key storage in future builds.
 For instance, leveraging private channels in Quorum v2.0.2 - or by leveraging Trusted Execution Environments (TEE's) like Intel SGX through Microsoft's open-sourced Coco Framework ([Link.](https://github.com/azure/coco-framework)).